UPDATED REOPENING GUIDELINES

 Families should consider buying these additional items in preparation for the school year: Reusable water bottle: drinking fountains will be turned off but bottle-filling stations will be on.
 Hand sanitizer for personal use: School-provided sanitizer will be available throughout the building.
 Kleenex: Travel packs of tissues should be kept in a student's backpack or desk.
 Thermometer: Families will be required to do a daily temperature and symptom screening at home before coming to school.
 Thermal lunch container: Lunches eaten classrooms will not be able to be refrigerated or heated up.
+Sunscreen: As students will be doing more learning than normal outside, they are encouraged to apply sunscreen before coming to school each morning.

 Governors in other states, as well as Mayor Lightfoot in Chicago, have instituted mandatory 14-day quarantines for those coming from states with notably high rates of transmission.
 Though Governor Pritzker has not yet issued a similar quarantine order, as of this writing (July 26, 2020), all LFCDS families traveling out of state are urged to prepare for such an order and are encouraged to return home to Illinois at least 14 days before returning to campus.